• Skip to main content

 Flour and spices being whisked in a large white bowl.

-STEP 1: Combine all of the dry ingredients, except the nuts, in a large bowl.
+STEP 1: Combine the gluten free flour, pumpkin pie spice, baking powder, baking soda, and salt in a large mixing bowl.
 Whisk until well mixed.

 Frothy whisked egg in a small metal bowl.

-STEP 2: In a second bowl, whisk the egg until frothy like soap bubbles.
+STEP 2: In a separate bowl, whisk the egg until frothy like soap bubbles.

 Wet ingredients whisked to a smooth consistency in a small metal bowl.

-STEP 3: Add the pumpkin, oil, maple syrup and vanilla to the egg and whisk until smooth.
+STEP 3: Add the pumpkin puree, oil, maple syrup and vanilla extract to the egg and whisk until smooth.

 Flour mixture, pumpkin and other wet ingredients in a large white bowl.

-STEP 4: Pour the pumpkin mixture into the flour.
+STEP 4: Pour the wet ingredients into the dry ingredients.
 Then add about half of the milk.

 Pancake batter fully mixed together in a large white bowl.